 Talking about suicide

-If you aren’t sure who to talk to or how to approach the conversation, read on for advice.
+If you are unsure who to talk to about suicide or how to start the conversation, keep reading for guidance.

 Who can I talk to?